Life Group Leader Guide

 “Holy Spirit, would You open our hearts and help us see Jesus clearly in this passage?”

-2. What does this passage teach us about people — our needs, responses, or resistance?
+• What does this passage teach us about people — our will, perspectives, or priorities?

 End With Prayer Together